WNYW: News operation

-WNYW was the first television station to cover the terrorist attacks on the World Trade Center that occurred on September 11, 2001.
+WNYW was the first broadcast station to cover the terrorist attacks on the World Trade Center that occurred on September 11, 2001.
 The station interrupted a commercial break at 8:48 am.
 ET to deliver the first public report of the attacks on air by anchor Jim Ryan and reporter Dick Oliver.
 WNYW donated a digitized copy of this coverage to the Internet Archive in July 2012.
-In 2002, WNYW brought early evening newscasts back to the station with the launch of a 90-minute weekday news block from 5 p.m. to 6:30 pm.
+In 2002, WNYW brought early evening newscasts back to the station with the launch of a 90-minute weekday news block from 5 pm to 6:30 pm.
 Longtime anchor John Roland, a 35-year veteran of channel 5, retired from the station on June 4, 2004; former NBC News correspondent Len Cannon, who joined WNYW as a reporter and anchor some time earlier, was initially named as Roland's replacement.
 Several months later, veteran New York City anchorman Ernie Anastos (who at the time was anchoring at WCBS-TV) signed a multi-year contract with WNYW, displacing Cannon as lead anchor; Cannon asked for, and was granted, a release from his contract with the station shortly after Anastos's contract deal was announced.
 Anastos joined WNYW in July 2005, and Cannon joined KHOU-TV in Houston as its lead anchor in the spring of 2006.
 On April 3, 2006, WNYW debuted a new set, theme music and graphics package, and introduced a new logo based on the on-air look first adopted by Tampa sister station WTVT that became standard for all of Fox's owned-and-operated stations.

 On November 9, 2008, WNYW became the fifth New York City television station to begin broadcasting its local newscasts in high definition.
-On July 13, 2009, Good Day New York expanded with the addition of a fifth hour of the program from 9 a.m. to 10 am; the noon newscast was dropped in turn.
+On July 13, 2009, Good Day New York expanded with the addition of a fifth hour of the program from 9 am to 10 am; the noon newscast was dropped in turn.
 In the fall of 2009, WNYW entered into a Local News Service agreement with NBC owned-and-operated station WNBC to share helicopter footage with that station; WNYW's helicopter SkyFox HD was renamed "Chopper 5" on-air, though the SkyFox name was reinstated in 2010, while the name "Chopper 4" continued to be used by WNBC.
 The LNS agreement ended in 2012 when WNBC began operating its own helicopter; WNYW has since entered into a helicopter-sharing agreement with CBS-owned WCBS-TV.